ayunav/WomenIniOSMeetup/README.md

 ### How do I RSVP?

 Women in iOS is part of the iOSoho meetup.
-If you are an iOSoho member already, RSVP here: [http://www.meetup.com/iOSoho/events/233132048/](http://www.meetup.com/iOSoho/events/233132048/)
+If you are already an iOSoho member, RSVP here: [http://www.meetup.com/iOSoho/events/233132048/](http://www.meetup.com/iOSoho/events/233132048/)

 Otherwise, please apply to join iOSoho - [http://www.meetup.com/iOSoho](http://www.meetup.com/iOSoho) (please use your full name).
 Mention Women in iOS meetup in your application form.
 Once approved, you’ll be able to see the list of events and RSVP.